 Ask about packaged deals: The cost of a venue may take the bulk of your wedding budget.
 Shop around for the best price and ask about packaged deals.
 You may find certain venues offer perks like speaker systems, discounted catering services, or a free cake, which may make the extra cost worth it in the long run.

 Opt for a family-owned location: This could mean a family member’s backyard or a local privately-owned restaurant with a large banquet hall.
-Churches often have reception halls that you can reserve for free or relatively inexpensive costs, as well.
-If it’s not as pretty as other venues, some of the money saved can go to decorations.
+Churches often have reception halls that you can reserve for free or relatively inexpensive costs as well.

 Food and Drinks